uptimeDBA/cockroach-vb-cluster/README.md

 # cockroach-vb-cluster
-Setup guide and related files for installing a multi-node cockroachDB cluster using VirtualBox and Vagrant
+Related files for installing a multi-node cockroachDB cluster using VirtualBox and Vagrant